A Book Guaranteed to Tug at the Heartstrings

 As the Author of Quilt of Souls

-After retiring from the military, Phyllis spent the following two years writing her memoir Quilt of Souls, which was released March 13, 2015.
+After retiring from the military, Phyllis spent the following two years completing her memoir Quilt of Souls, which was released March 13, 2015.
 Since its release, this poignant memoir has garnered a great deal of buzz from social, print, and television media.

 Quilt of Souls is consistently viral on Facebook.
 As a result of the popularity of her memoir, she has been interviewed and has appeared in over 40 different media outlets including internet blog talks, online newspapers, social media forums, television, radio, and media advertisements.